 a) discardTimer

 This timer is configured only for DRBs.
-The duration of the timer is configured by upper layers TS 38.331 [3]
+The duration of the timer is configured by upper layers TS 38.331 [3] using either discardTimer IE or discardTimerExt IE.

 In the transmitter, a new timer is started upon reception of an SDU from upper layer.